specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 1. Sign in to the Microsoft Endpoint Manager admin center for your tenant.
 1. Configure the policies described below using a Microsoft Intune device restrictions profile template or the settings catalog.
-1. Make sure to adjust these policies in all new and existing policies that are targeted at end users and devices that may receive organizational messages.
+1. Make sure to adjust these policies in all new and existing policies that are targeted at end users and devices that might receive organizational messages.
 1. Enable Organizational Messages Policy

 >[!NOTE]